-We review recent studies suggesting a prominent role of social image concerns in motivating behavior.
+In this article, we have reviewed recent studies suggesting a prominent role of social image concerns in motivating behavior.
 These effects are found across a wide range of settings and for a wide range of behaviors.
-However, beyond establishing that such effects exist, important questions remain unanswered.
-We propose that the ideal next steps in this literature would be a focus on understanding the underlying determinants of social pressure, the welfare consequences of such pressure, and whether and how social pressure can be shaped.
+However, although the existence of such effects has been established, important questions remain unanswered.
+We propose that the ideal next steps in this literature would be to focus on understanding the underlying determinants of social pressure, the welfare consequences of such pressure, and whether and how social pressure can be shaped.